-Melons come in many varieties.
+Melons come in many varieties and in different sizes.

 All melons should be heavy and firm for their size.
 Avoid damaged or soft melons.

 Watermelon should sound hollow when tapped.

-Rockmelon has a porous skin allowing the smell to come through when ripe.
-Ripe rockmelon and honeydew will yield to gentle pressure at the flower end.
+Rockmelon (Canteloupe) has a porous skin allowing the exotic smell to come through when ripe.
+Ripe rockmelon (Canteloupe) and honeydew will yield to gentle pressure at the flower end.